 - Ability to work under pressure and to adapt to changing priorities and needs;

 - Commitment to human rights and the rule of law.

 Please appreciate that due to the volume of applications, only short-listed candidates will be contacted.
-The ICJ is unable to respond to phone enquiries.

 The ICJ is committed to the principle of equal employment opportunity and value a diverse workforce.
 The ICJ’s policy is to practice a fair and non-discriminatory recruitment and selection procedure and to strive for and maintain international and multi-cultural personnel.